Wi-Te/TheService/README.md

 Client-server details:
  - WinSock TCP/IP;
- - Call any procesure from compatible DLL;
+ - Call any procedure from compatible DLL;
  - Supports passing any (reasonable) argument into procedure call;
  - Client can stay connected and recieve exit code from theri procedure;
  - Support any reasonable amount of simultaneously connected clients.